-The Dispensaire Français and the Société Française de Bienfaisance (DF-SFB) were created in the 19th century, following in the French charitable tradition in London.
+The Dispensaire Français and the Société Française de Bienfaisance were created in the 19th century, following in the French charitable tradition in London.

 There have always been many French people in London particularly when a political or religious crisis in France forced them into exile.